andrewmmc/andrewmmc.com/content/about/index.md

 title: About
 ---

 👋!
-I'm Andrew, a developer born and raised in Hong Kong.
+I'm Andrew, a sofware developer based in Hong Kong.

 I enjoy creating beautiful, simple and elegant things.
 I used to develop modern web applications under Agile and Waterfall methodologies with Git workflow.
-I’ve mostly worked with JavaScript, React and PHP but also a little bit with Node.js and Golang.
+I’ve mostly worked with TypeScript, React, Node.js and PHP but also a little bit with Golang.

 In my free time, I [do mobile apps](https://itunes.apple.com/us/developer/man-chun-mok/id1350308720), [write a blog](https://medium.com/@andrewmmc) and [take photography](https://vsco.co/andrewmmc).